Shankill, Dublin: Rail

 Shankill station - located between Rathsallagh Park and Corbawn Lane - is the third-last stop on the southbound leg of Dublin's DART line.

 The original Shankill station was on the Harcourt Street line, which opened following the opening of the Dublin and Wicklow Railway in 1854.
 The line closed in 1958, and the current station in Shankill opened in 1977.

-Tram
+Luas

-The closest LUAS stops (Green Line) are at Cherrywood and Brides Glen, with regular connections bringing passengers into the city centre (Parnell) and Broombridge in approx. 30 and 40 minutes respectively.
-There have been plans to extend the Green Line to the station in Bray, which if they go ahead, would mean the line would pass through Shankill.
+The closest Luas stops (Green Line) are at Cherrywood and Brides Glen, with connections to Dublin city centre (Parnell) and Broombridge.
+There have been plans to extend the Green Line to the station in Bray, which if they went ahead as planned, would mean the line would pass through Shankill.
+However these plans are dormant for now.

 Road

 The N11 national route used to run through Shankill, until the M11 bypass was built nearby.
 The area can now be accessed via coastal roads, from the M11, or by a road at Crinken which overflies the M11.
-The other east-west connection, the Allies River Road, was cut by the M11, and no underpass was made.